bbarker/LearningAgda/README.md

 To launch emacs with agda-mode enabled, run `mymacs` in the newly launched shell;
 `mymacs` will still use your `~/.emacs file as well`

+Examle: run `mymacs  examples/hello/hello-world.agda` then type `C-c C-x C-c` in emacs to compile the loaded hello world file.

 ## Configuration

 Edit any of the nix expressions as needed.
 In particular:

+0. To add Agda dependencies via agda-pkg, edit `requirements.txt`
-1. To add more Haskell or other system dependencies, edit `deps.nix`.
+1. To add more Haskell or other system dependencies or other target-language dependencies, edit `deps.nix`.
 2. To add or alter the editor used, change the `myEmacs` references in `shell.nix` or add similar derivations.
 3. Optionally, create `.emacs_user_config` in the repository root directory and